AloisDuguet/ZERO-and-PWL/README.md

 - abs_gap
 - NL_term
 - big_weights_on_NL_part
+- PWL_general_constraint parameter, true if PWL functions were modeled by Gurobi using its function addGenConstrPWL (works only for convex PWL), else false
 - solved, true if solved, false if time limit reached
 - solution, value of the variables for all players at the approximated equilibrium, see solution below
 - profits, profits of all players at the equilibrium